 When you’re on foot, you are susceptible to the dangerous driving practices of the motorists with whom you come in contact.
-Driver negligence can come in many dangerous varieties that all leave you at an increased risk of being seriously injured.
+Driver negligence can come in many dangerous varieties, leaving you at an increased risk of being seriously injured.

 There’s something enjoyable about heading out on foot, enjoying the fresh air, and making the most of your day.
 As a pedestrian, however, you’re exceptionally vulnerable to life-threatening pedestrian accidents, and driver negligence is often at the root of these dangerous accidents.
-If you or your loved one has been injured by someone else’s negligence in a pedestrian accident, don’t wait to seek the help you need from an experienced Columbus pedestrian accident attorney.
+If someone else’s negligence has injured you or your loved one in a pedestrian accident, don’t wait to seek help from an experienced Columbus pedestrian accident attorney.

 Pedestrian Accidents Happen